-I have to give it to them, their marketing was really onpoint, I mean they were everywhere.
-Newspapers, blogs, social media, whatsapp!!!
+Then I saw that the event fell on my birthday and I started getting unsure but thanks to the fact that I didn’t have any birthday plans, there was no need to change my mind.
+I also have to give it to their marketing team, they were everywhere.
+Newspapers, blogs, social media, even whatsapp!!!
 I mean.. a round of applause.
 I need their team for my next marketing campaign.

-I actually said to myself that I wont go for over marketed or over hyped events this year, not because of the organizers but for personal reasons which i will share below but look who went…
+I actually said to myself that I won’t go for over marketed or overhyped events this year, not because of the organizers but for personal reasons which I will share below but look who went…

-I went to the festival with my amazing friend eremi, I made her leave her house in magodo by 7am so that we could get to the venue on time. . which we did.. we got there by 10:00 am and we met a queue: first red flag but its ok.. we were still hyped up.
+I went to the festival with my amazing friend Eremi.
+I made her leave her house in Magodo by 7 am so that we could get to the venue on time. . which we did.. we got there by 10:00 am and we met a queue: first red flag but its ok.. we were still hyped up.
 Then there came this annoying drone that kept on pouring dust on everybody on the queue.. smh.

-we got into the venue and were like, where are the chairs?
+We got into the venue and were like, where are the chairs?
 There were about 150 chairs for almost 400 people and more people were obviously coming.
 The vendors were also still setting up at 11am and we started to get annoyed.
 The organizers kept on talking about showing up early so naturally they should have setup a day before abi?

-We met up with some acquaintances and they shared the same sentiments, honestly the morale was quite low.
+We met up with some acquaintances and they shared the same sentiments, honestly, the morale was quite low.
 This was around 10:45- 11:30 am Unfortunately for some people, they got the oga madam ticket which was worth 10-15k depending on when you paid and they were expecting Vip treatment which never happened.

 I know its starting to sound really bad but it wasnt all gloom!!
 After some complaining and hiding and hissing, we decided to make the best use of our 3k and our time. who comlaining don epp?

 The first thing I did was to go back to the entrance, where the talking drum guys were still playing and I danced with them.
 It was so much fun.
-I’m sure some people thought i was high on something but those guys made sure i danced to my heart fill.. bless their soul.
-I now feel so bad that i didn’t give them any money.
-If i see them again sha!!
+I’m sure some people thought I was high on something but those guys made sure I danced to my heart fill.. bless their soul.
+I now feel so bad that I didn’t give them any money.
+If I see them again sha!!

-We waited for the vendors to set up and I connected with as many as possible. i took cards, flyers, asked questions.. they had really good vendors i must add.
-I met with people like diylaw.com, who will be helping me register a business name, soyummy had free popcorn, I had the most amazing smoothies, Ankara accessories yakpa everywhere, books, inverters… i went everywhere.
+We waited for the vendors to set up and I connected with as many as possible.
+I took cards, flyers, asked questions.. they had really good vendors I must add.
+I met with people like diylaw.com, who will be helping me register a business name, so yummy had free popcorn, I had the most amazing smoothies, Ankara accessories yakpa everywhere, books, inverters… I went everywhere.

-I left just after Toke and Areses talk and I gained a lot.(i sat not too far away from a speaker beside the vendors cos i didn’t want to stay under the sun) I really like Toke Makinwas brand.
-I havent red her book just because…… but i try not to judge her personality by what i see on social media, I really like her story and the fact that she can create value from her bad experiences!!
-I’m not sure i agree with some of her values but i admire her business sense.
+I haven’t read her book..( now I have..
+Read a review here.
+I also have a review of Areses book, the smart money woman here) just because…… but I try not to judge her personality by what I see on social media, I really like her story and the fact that she can create value from her bad experiences!!
+I’m not sure I agree with some of her values but I admire her business sense.

 update: Now i read the book and i have a review here